NanoAi/gm_apg/README.md

 * Falco's Prop Protection (FPP)
 * PatchProtect ( download it now - nil on CPPIcanPhysgun issue fixed !
 Thanks to Domii894)

-WARNING: Don't use more then one prop protection addon at a time!
+#WARNING: Don't use more then one prop protection addon at a time!
+Honestly if you do you'll release tons of bugs onto your server.

 ![- FEATURES -](https://i.imgur.com/IM0forg.jpg "Features")